Servosila Robotic Arms

 Your customized configuration of Servosila Robotic Arms can be tailored to requirements of a specific application or constraints of a target host mobile robotic platform.
 The following configuration parameters can be selected when ordering the robotic arms:

-• torque of every servo joint (choose a servo drive from a catalogue),
+- torque of every servo joint (choose a servo actuator from a catalogue),

 The arm is made of servo joints and rigid segments that connect them.
 The more joints are included into the configuration, the more degrees of freedom the arm obtains, and the more of a flexible tool the arm becomes.